thenick775/gbajs3/README.md

 * Admin UI can be found at `/admin`, default password for all admin users are `admin`, **please log in to the admin portal and change the default passwords immediately**
 * Golang api swagger UI can be found at `/api/documentation/`

+## Contributing

+Feel free to open discussions, issues, and pull requests.
+Contributions are welcome!

 ## License
 Original work by Endrift.
 Repo: (Archived / No longer maintained) https://github.com/endrift/gbajs